Nick Hector

 Nick Hector is a British Canadian film producer and editor, and professor of film production at the University of Windsor.

 Career

 Hector collaborated with Canadian filmmaker Allan King and exclusively cut his films during the last decade of King's career.
-He won a Gemini for editing King's TIFF "Top Ten Canadian Film" and Gemini Award-winning Dying at Grace, which the Toronto International Film Festival described as “one of the best ever made in this country”.
+He won a Gemini Award for editing King's TIFF "Top Ten Canadian Film" Dying at Grace, which the Toronto International Film Festival described as “one of the best ever made in this country”.
 In 1996 he won the Hot Docs "Best Editing" award for Yvan Patry’s Hand of God.
 He received a Gemini in 1998 for his work on Yvan Patry’s Hot Docs Best of Festival and Chalmers Award winner Chronique d’un genocide announce.
 In 2009, he won a Gemini for editing Sturla Gunnarsson’s Air India 182, making him the only editor to be awarded three Gemini Awards for documentary.